Grateful-Forest/OpenGOAL-Monster-Tools/README.md

 # OpenGOAL-Monster-Tools
-One-Click Monster Generator for Jak 1
+One-Click Monster Creator for Jak 1

 ![Navmesh](https://github.com/user-attachments/assets/21cf6645-7de2-492b-bf42-3eaaba11073d)

 Supports:
-- Custom Navmesh Generator
+- Create the Area Monsters Can Chase Jak In
-- Nav-Sphere Generation
+- Create the Paths Monsters Walk Along When Idle
-- Monster Path Generation
+- Create Nav-Spheres for Obstacles Inside the Area
-- Paint Areas as Jump Gaps
+- Paint Regions as Gaps Monsters Jump Over
-- One-Click Handling of All Code
+- Do It All Without Touching a Single Line of Code

 Features:
 - Create Any Shape Without Worrying About Triangulation